sergio-domingues/challenge/readme.txt

  *           i.e. rule for productId X : {productAmmount : 5, freeAmmount: 10}
  *
  * Misc:
+ *  - User can add more products by extending the existing product list in the example "products.json"
- *  - User can add pricing rules replicating the existing pricing rules in the example "rules.json", but should keep the object structure, i.e. dont add/delete properties
+ *  - User can add pricing rules by extending the existing pricing rules in the example "rules.json", but should keep the object structure, i.e. dont add/delete properties
  *  - The contents of "rules.json" is not verified:
  *      - you can get weird checkout values (i.e. negative values, etc):
  *          ex: If you supply a bulkDiscount rule with a discount > product price